 The PPB Program command is used to program, or set, a given PPB bit.
 Each PPB bit is individually programmed (but is bulk erased with the other PPB bits).
 The specific sector address (A24-A16 for S29GL512N, A23-A16 for S29GL256N, A22-A16 for S29GL128N) is written at the same time as the program command.
-If the PPB Lock Bit is set to the "freeze state", the PPB Program command will not execute and the command will time-out without programming the PPB bit.
+If the PPB Lock Bit is set to the freeze state, the PPB Program command does not execute and the command times-out without programming the PPB bit.